tweag/rules_haskell/docs/haskell-use-cases.rst

 Linting your code
 -----------------

-The `haskell_hlint`_ rule runs hlint on all listed dependencies and their transitive dependencies.
+The `haskell_lint`_ rule runs hlint on all listed dependencies and their transitive dependencies.
 Warnings are treated as errors.

 Alternatively, you can directly check a target using